MarioGPT: Open-Ended Text2Level Generation through Large Language Models

-Procedural Content Generation (PCG) algorithms \cite{shaker2016procedural} deals with the automatic creation of game content (e.g. for level design, character generation, environment modeling, etc.).
-As reviewed in \cite{shaker2016procedural,yannakakis2018artificial}, earlier works often focused on evolutionary computation \cite{browne2010evolutionary}, solver-based methods \cite{smith2011answer} or constructive generation methods (such as cellular automata, grammar-based methods), etc. More recently, research on deep learning for PCG \cite{liu2021deep, summerville2018procedural} has proposed a promising approach to generate high-quality game content --not only aesthetically pleasing but also functional and challenging-- in a data-driven manner, while reducing the manual effort required from game developers.
-Diversity, originality and playability of the generated content, but also the controllability of such generation, remain major challenges \cite{summerville2018procedural}.
+\textbf{Procedural Content Generation.} Procedural Content Generation (PCG) algorithms \cite{shaker2016procedural} deal with the automatic creation of game content (e.g.\ for level design, character generation, environment modeling, etc.).
+As reviewed in \cite{shaker2016procedural,yannakakis2018artificial}, earlier works often focused on evolutionary computation \cite{browne2010evolutionary}, solver-based methods \cite{smith2011answer} or constructive generation methods (such as cellular automata, grammar-based methods, etc).
+More recently, deep learning for PCG \cite{liu2021deep, summerville2018procedural} has emerged as a promising approach to learning to generate high-quality game content in a data-driven manner, which is not only aesthetically pleasing but also functional and challenging.
+However, the diversity, originality and playability of the generated content in addition to the controllability of its generation, remain major challenges \cite{summerville2018procedural}.
 Our work aims to show how conditioned language models, paired with novelty-driven approaches to content generation~\cite{liapis2015constrained,beukman2022Procedural}, could help tackle these shortcomings.